matthewsedlacek/sezzle-calculator-socketio/README.md

 **Chat**

+- Screen name is assigned by user or Guest by default
-- Username is randomly assigned once initial chat is selected
+- ID is randomly assigned
 - Text orientation shown based on if the message is associated with the username in the session
 - Scroll to see what other users have posted and when (limited to 10 most recent)